-Audio For Film 101: How To Get The Best Audio From Your DSLR
+Audio For Film 101: How To Get the Best Audio From Your Camera

 Bypass Your Camera’s Audio Settings

-While you’re in your camera’s audio setting, take a look at what else you have control of and what you can turn off.
+While you’re in your camera’s audio settings, take a look at what you have control over and what you can turn off.
 As a rule of thumb, the only thing you should be worried about is your gain settings (we’ll get to that in a moment); everything else can be bypassed, unless you know exactly how it works and that it will definitely improve your audio.

 Watch Your Audio Levels

-Your DLSR’s audio levels are the only thing you need to worry about when recording – and they are very important.
+With the above settings disabled, your camera’s audio levels are the only thing you need to worry about when recording.
 Different cameras have different preamps – some better than others – and they will all handle incoming audio differently.
-Yours may be particularly ‘hot’, meaning it will be easier to overload your preamp, causing distortion.
-Or you may find you need to boost your audio levels to get a nice, strong signal.
-The latter is less common for DSLRs, most have quite hot preamps.
+Yours may be particularly ‘hot’, meaning it will be easier to overload your preamp, causing distortion – this is especially true of most DSLR cameras.

-Audio levels are measured in decibels (dB), usually on a numbered minus scale, with zero being maximum volume.
+Audio levels are measured in decibels (dB), usually on a numbered minus scale, with 0dB being the top of the scale.
 On your camera, your audio levels will be represented on a vertical or horizontal meter on your screen.
-The golden rule of setting audio levels is to make sure your meter never hits 0db – this may cause your signal to clip, which will result in distortion.
+The golden rule of setting audio levels is to make sure your meter never hits 0db – this will cause your signal to clip, which will result in distortion.
 We all know how unpleasant this is to listen to, and there’s very little you can do about it in post.

 Use an External Preamp

 As we’ve mentioned, the preamps in cameras aren’t great.
 If you’ve got a good microphone, you may want to go a step further and buy an external preamp too.
 There are two ways to go: on-camera preamps or an entirely separate recording setup.